danhoat/woo-variation-custom/README.md

 Save the post.<br />
 <b>Note: </b>
 Setup Currency:<br />
-Rss of the site cookson-clal.com  support euro currency so we have to set currency of the site to "<b> Euro (€)</b>".
+Rss of the site cookson-clal.com  supports euro currency so we have to set currency of the site to "<b> Euro (€)</b>".
 In the admin dashboard => Woocommerce => Settings => Currency options section, select "Euro (€)" then save.

 <h5>3) Allow guest checkout.</h5>